bowman2001/perplexdoc/content/doc/intro/workflow/resources/index.md

 4. Parents parent …
 {.col2}

-If there are more resources with the same name (like "featured") in a related type of page, then the first match always wins.
+If there are more resources with the same name (like "featured") on a related type of page, then the first match always wins.